ThomasEmnetu/thomasemnetu-blog/content/posts/my-second-post.md

 And nobody has the one-size-fits all answer.

 I used to think the game was about checking boxes.
-Now I know it’s about telling a story that makes people stop scrolling.
+Now I know it’s about telling a story that makes the right people stop scrolling.

 And that takes real self-reflection.
 Not the fake 2am dopamine hit you get from watching a motivational TikTok.